AAUW and Verizon Foundation Join Forces to Teach Girls about App Invention

 The new course will teach camp attendees computer program coding.
 Using existing phone app templates, the girls can add their own spin on the apps, making them relevant to their lives.
 Girls will learn the basics of app invention and how apps are used on mobile phones and tablets.
 MIT will train Tech Trek instructors how to teach the course and provide assistance during the camps to ensure flawless implementation.

-“With this new course, girls will have access to a high-quality learning experience developed by one of the world’s best research universities,” said AAUW Executive Director and CEO Linda D. Hallman, CAE.
+“With this new course, girls will have access to a high-quality learning experience developed by one of the world’s best research universities,” said AAUW CEO Linda D. Hallman, CAE.
 “The campers will be able to see themselves as innovators and problem solvers. … It’s yet another opportunity for them to explore STEM in cool and creative ways, and we’re grateful to the Verizon Foundation for making it possible.”

 Apply to Host a 2015 Tech Trek Near You